blabla1337/skf-flask/skf/markdown/code_examples/asp/46-code_example--Login_functionality--.md

 					we than use to authenticate.
 This value can not be fixated since it is set after login.

-					createa a new GUID and save into the session:
+					create a a new GUID and save into the session:
 					*/

 					string guid = Guid.NewGuid().ToString();